How Space Affects the Spine

 Dr. Mayer suggested that astronauts could benefit from safety measures such as new equipment, varied exercise procedures, and other healthcare practices.
 He noted that chiropractic musculoskeletal care could reduce the injury risk that is posed by the many physical demands astronauts face.7

 In fact, what is learned from the type of care that astronauts receive can even help the people who never leave Earth.
 Some patients might benefit from the Insight Subluxation Station.
 This is “a neurospinal screening and evaluation system that uses surface electromyography (SEMG) technology”.
 Specifically, it “measures skin temperature…the sensitivity of…tissues and assesses range-of-motion, and heart rate… to create visual images.”
 This technology was actually used to measure and study the astronauts’ changing spinal muscles.
-The Insight uses NASA technology.
-Thankfully, the Chiropractic Leadership Alliance (CLA) has made this tool commercially available to the general public and chiropractors who do not work with astronauts.
-The Insight equipment measures electrical flow and can help guide many chiropractors in diagnosis and treatment.8
+The Insight uses NASA technology, and the Chiropractic Leadership Alliance (CLA) has made this tool commercially available to the general public and chiropractors who do not work with astronauts.
+The Insight equipment is used to measure electrical flow and can help guide many chiropractors in diagnosis and treatment.8

 Yoga in Space